-I admit that I watched a fair amount of this year’s just-completed FIFA World Cup, despite not being what I would consider an expert in soccer.
+I watched a fair amount of this year’s just-completed FIFA World Cup, despite not being and expert in soccer.
 The fact that I call it soccer instead of “football” alone labels me as a novice.
-But it was very cool to see such talent come together from all over the world and take part in something both physically challenging and so patriotic.
+But it was cool to see such talent come together from all over the world and take part in something both physically challenging and so patriotic.
 Every member of every team was playing for his country, not just himself or his team.
 So overall it was a thrilling experience to watch the teams winnow down to the final between Argentina and Germany.

 Fans at the World Cup were almost as fun to watch, however.
 Their costumes made them quite the patriotic spectacle, and crowd shots were always entertaining.
 And I admit that without the vuvuzelas creating the non-stop drone as a backdrop to the 2010 games, this time around was much more enjoyable.
 As for those who went to the games, not only did they come dressed to impress, they all left with tons of souvenirs from the event.
 Notably, a father and son from India managed to collect sport lapel pins from all 32 teams, but for them that’s just the tip of the ice burg.

 These two boast a collection of over 700 rare sport lapel pins from every sporting event from badminton to hockey, as well as Olympic pins.
 The passion is divided between sports and pin collecting, with the event or the sport in question creating the same fervor in them regardless.